riscv-europe/summit-website-development/summit/2025/demoday.md

     lead = "On Thursday, May 15th, the demo theatre will host universities and research institutions, providing them a platform to present their innovative research outcomes through hardware or software demonstrations."
 %}

-We’re excited to invite universities and research institutions enthusiastic about RISC-V to join our **RISC-V University Demo Day**, an event where academic innovation intersects with the world of RISC-V and open-source hardware and software.
+We’re inviting universities and research institutions enthusiastic about RISC-V to join our **RISC-V University Demo Day**, an event where academic innovation intersects with the world of RISC-V and open-source hardware and software.

 RISC-V has risen as a leading architecture, delivering unmatched flexibility, scalability, and openness.
 Across Europe, universities